KDVN/doc/kdvn_openerp_guide.rst

 **Contract to client**
 ----------------------

-When you choose  “Contract” (by click Project & Contract, then Contract), the follow screen will appear.
+When you choose  â€œContractâ€� (by click Project & Contract, then Contract), the follow screen will appear.

 User can find the information about contract (to client) by typing the contract number, or narrow the selection by filtering from the other related information such as job number, project name, description, owner name, client name, etc  .

 .. image:: kdvnstatic/ 2_IMG_contract_tree_view.png
-User can also access to a specific contract to client from Quotation – Form view interface of the related quotation(s) by clicking on the switches to form view on the top right icon:
+User can also access to a specific contract to client from Quotation â€“ Form view interface of the related quotation(s) by clicking on the switches to form view on the top right icon:

 .. image:: kdvnstatic/ 2_IMG_contract_form_view.png